The Nest Home Report is a monthly email that summarizes your energy use, safety events, and more for the Nest products in your home.

 Nest kWh ticker

 The beginning section of the Home Report will feature an estimate of how many kilowatt hours all Nest thermostats have saved to date since October 2011.
 Energy savings are calculated based on the typical percentage of heating and cooling savings found in multiple real world studies of the Nest thermostat (download the energy savings study in PDF format).
-To calculate the total savings for each month, we apply these savings percentages to the actual heating and cooling hours of all Nest thermostats during the month.
+To calculate the total savings for each month, these savings percentages are applied to the actual heating and cooling hours of all Nest thermostats during the month.

 You may also find a reference to energy savings or pollution reduction.